rapid7/le_node/README.md

 [![Build Status](https://travis-ci.org/rapid7/le_node.svg)](https://travis-ci.org/rapid7/le_node)

-# Using InsightOps?
+# DEPRECATED

-Please use our updated [library](https://github.com/rapid7/r7insight_node) which supports specifying region to send your log data to.
+`le_node` has been deprecated in favour of [`r7insight_node`](https://github.com/rapid7/r7insight_node) which includes additional functionality such as the ability to specify the region to send your log data to.
+Please use this new library instead.
+New issues with the old library will no longer be addressed.

 # le_node: Logentries Client